-IMPORTANT NOTICE: The Cross Country On-Line Rules Video presentation begins August 13, 2013 and ends on September 10, 2013 (schools and officials).
-Each participating school must have each head coach view and receive credit for the 2013-2014 cross country rules video (Change in By-law 2.120 now requires both team and individual entries to view online rules video).
+E. RULES MEETING PRESENTATION (Schools entering as Teams and Individual Entries): The Cross Country On-Line Rules Video presentation begins August 12, 2014 and ends on September 16, 2014 (schools and officials).
+Each participating school must have each HEAD COACH view and receive credit for the 2014-2015 cross country rules video.
 Track and Field Officials opting to participate in the Cross Country State Series must also view the on-line video.
 To receive credit the coach/official must view the video in their respective IHSA School/Officials Center.
 See the On-Line Cross Country Bulletin located on the IHSA Cross Country page for specific instructions.

-NOTICE: After you have viewed the video presentation once and have been given credit: If you coach at two different schools or you are a coach and an official, you must contact Cheryl Lowery at the IHSA Office

-(clowery@hisa.org), she will manually give you credit.
+NOTICE: After you have viewed the video presentation once and have been given credit: If you coach at two different schools or you are a coach and an official, you must contact Cheryl Lowery at the IHSA Office (clowery@hisa.org), she will manually give you credit.